tommysteryy/Monty-Hall-Simulator/README.md

 - As a user, I want to see the probability principles that underlie this problem.
 - As a user, I want to be able to save the state of my custom-built game show set up.
 - As a user, I want to be able to load a saved custom-built game show.

+## Phase 4: Task 2
+I implemented a bidirectional relationship between ButtonsPanel and DoorPanel as well as between ButtonsPanel and GraphPanel.
+This is mostly because the GraphPanel and DoorPanel listen to the ButtonPanel.

+## Phase 4: Task 3

+I recognize that this would have been a nice place to implement the Observer Pattern, where GraphPanel and DoorPanel observe the ButtonsPanel.
+However, due to time constraints, I was not able to finish this.